Today's NHL Games on TV: Channel & Free Streaming | December 23

 NHL Games on TV Today: Channel & Free Streaming Options | December 23

-In a Saturday NHL slate that includes a lot of competitive matchups, the Calgary Flames versus the Los Angeles Kings is a game to catch.
+In a Saturday NHL slate that has plenty of thrilling matchups, the Calgary Flames versus the Los Angeles Kings is a game to see.

-We've got what you need regarding how to watch today's NHL action right here.
-Take a look at the links below.
+There is live coverage available for all the action in the NHL today, and we have provided the info on how to watch as well as individual game previews below.

 Sign up using our links for ESPN+, Fubo and Max to make sure you can stream NHL action across your devices this season.